Fresh Mint Tea

 Instructions:

-2. Add Boiling Water - Pour 720ml of boiling water over the mint leaves.
-Stir gently to ensure all the leaves are fully submerged and in contact with the hot water.
+Pour 720 ml (3 cups) boiling water over the mint leaves.
+Stir gently to ensure all the leaves are fully submerged. - Steep the Tea

-3. Steep the Tea - Cover the teapot or mug and let the mint steep for 5 minutes for a lighter flavor or up to 10 minutes for a stronger, more intense mint taste.
+Cover and let the mint steep for 5 minutes for a lighter flavor or up to 10 minutes for a stronger taste. - Strain the Leaves

-4. Strain the Leaves - Pour the tea through a fine mesh strainer into cups, removing all the mint leaves.
-Discard or compost the used leaves.
+Pour the tea through a fine mesh strainer into cups, removing all the mint leaves. - Sweeten and Serve

-5. Sweeten or Flavor (Optional) - Add maple syrup, a squeeze of lemon, or sugar to taste if desired.
-Stir well to combine.
+Add maple syrup, a squeeze of lemon, or sugar to taste if desired.
+Serve hot immediately.

 Fresh Mint Tea